HTR2A/Email_Link_Filter/README.md

 ### **Project Summary: Hybrid Job Link Extractor and Filter**

 This Python script automates the extraction and filtering of job listings from `.eml` email files, identifying **hybrid/remote** job opportunities.

+**!UNDER CONSTRUCTION!**

 ---